pyodide/pyodide/docs/new_packages.md

 `bin/pyodide mkpkg $PACKAGE_NAME`

-This will generate a `meta.yaml` (see below) that should work out of the box for manypure Python packages.
+This will generate a `meta.yaml` (see below) that should work out of the box for many pure Python packages.
 This tool will populate the latest version, download link and sha256 hash by querying PyPI.
 It doesn't currently handle package dependencies, so you will need to specify those yourself.